-- Yes, a discount is available for groups of three or more.
-We also offer a group rate for our virtual conference.
-See the registration page for more information about both of these options.
+Yes, a discount will be available for groups of three or more.
+We also offer a group rate for the virtual conference option.
+Check back in March when the registration page is available with more information about both of these options.

-- More than 100 sessions happening between Tuesday at 3pm and Thursday at 2pm
+- More than 120 sessions from Tuesday through Thursday

 - Guidebook, the conference app